iRobotEducation/create3_docs/docs/setup/jetson.md

     2. Then, modify the "nv-l4t-device-mode-runtime" service script (`/opt/nvidia/l4t-usb-device-mode/nv-l4t-usb-device-mode-runtime-start.sh`).
 The complete file is [here](data/nv-l4t-usb-device-mode-runtime-start.sh).
      <br>

-2. Connect micro-B end of the USB cable from Create3 robot to the micro-B USB port of Jetson.
+2. Connect micro-B end of the USB cable from Create® 3 robot to the micro-B USB port of Jetson.
 Then check if the static IP address is set by issuing `ifconfig` command.

         $ ifconfig l4tbr0